 The game’s story also does very little to impress or engross.
 The story follows Knack; a creature discovered by a scientist, Dr. Vargas, who can harness the power to bind ancient relics together and give them consciousness.
 Vargas believes that Knack could potentially be an invaluable weapon in the ensuing war between mankind and a race of goblins, but it gradually comes to light that there is an even bigger threat for Knack to prevent.
 The problems are that there’s nothing really unique about it apart from its basic premise.
 There is hardly any character development involved, and it is consequently extremely hard to identify or show any concern for any of them.
 I’ve also noticed that in terms of story, it is very similar to most other video game stories about treasure hunting, such as Uncharted, Tomb Raider, etc, in that despite setback after setback, the heroes always find a way to save the day.
 Perhaps this could be seen as Cerny’s influence yet again cropping in; though in this case, in a much more negative way.

 Originality – 5/10

-The most original thing about the game is simply the design of Knack himself, the in-game locations, and a couple of the enemy designs; granted, however, a lot of them in particular are heavily recycled throughout the game.
-In terms of both story and gameplay, there isn’t a great deal present to differentiate it between other games, which makes me believe that if they ever did release a sequel, a lot of drastic changes and improvements would have to be made.
+The most original thing about the game is simply the design of Knack himself, the in-game locations, and a couple of the enemy designs; granted, however, a lot of them, in particular, are heavily recycled throughout the game.
+In terms of both story and gameplay, there isn’t a great deal present to differentiate it from other games, which makes me believe that if they ever did release a sequel, a lot of drastic changes and improvements would have to be made.